ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/mac-demarco-album-giveaway.markdown

 competition-description: "<p>The Canadian singer-songwriter, producer, Mac DeMarco\
   \ is back with an incredible fourth album: 'Here Comes The Cowboy' and we have on\
   \ our hands a copy to give away to one lucky NME AAA member to win.
 Nobody, Finally\
-  \ Alone, Hey Cowgirl and some of his brand new hits you won't want to miss out...</p>\n\
+  \ Alone, Hey Cowgirl are some of his brand new hits you won't want to miss out...</p>\n\
   <p>Want to have it on your hands?
 Click below for a chance to win.</p>\n"
 hero-header: "Win Mac DeMarco 'Here Comes The Cowboy' CD!"
 terms-confirmation: "N/A"